THL-Leo/httpserver/README.md

 ## Errors encountered
 1. I fixed a bug where I would check if a file is invalid before reading in the headers.
 This way it will update the request ID before exiting out of the function.
+2. Another error is that it busy waits and cannot handle incomplete requests.